cdupont/CorentinDupont-WebPage/blog/posts/2014-04-25-VM-Placement.md

 A proof is a much more powerful way to ensure the correctness of a program than testing: by testing a property of a program, one is effectively trying only a subset of all the possible behaviours of a program, while a proof is exhaustive (is fact, a proof corresponds to a superset of all program behaviours for a certain property).

 What is left to do?
 Benchmarking, of course!
-There is no guaranty that SMT/SBV will scale up with this type of problems.
+There is no guaranty that SMT/SBV will scale up with this type of problems: what if we add more VMs, more servers, more dimensions (RAM, HD, network...) and more constraints?
+Furthermore, I plan to test scheduling problems, which is necessary when tackeling resource management in an energy efficient way.

 Backlink: [Reddit](http://www.reddit.com/r/haskell/comments/247caq/blog_post_can_haskell_save_energy_vm_placement/)